Julieed-971/holbertonschool-shell/README.md

-The holbertonschool-shell repository contains many files which describe various shell commands.
+The holbertonschool-shell repository contains many files which are scripts for various shell commands.